jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/moores_politics.md

 The history of America's debt ratio tells a familiar story.
 During the Great Depression, despite widespread hunger and unemployment, the debt ratio for local, state, and federal governments was about 60%.
 During World War II, when America turned a 200,000 person military into a 12 million with tens of thousands of tanks, planes, and boats, government debt rose to 120%.

-However, after the war ended, the debt ratio became scary.
+However, after the war ended, this debt ratio became scary.
 Debt ratios matter because they determine how much financial firepower governments have for the next war, recession, or national emergency—which is why post-WWII leaders prioritized bringing the ratio down.

 In response, much like when Americans founded the EPA to deal with their environment problems, the US Congress cooperated, compromised, and made deals to address the debt ratio.
 With strong economic growth and sound policy decisions by 1960 the ratio was about 70% and by 1980 government debt ratio was down to about 50%.